tracim/tracim/frontend/README.md

 Apps acts like plugins.

-#### To add Apps to your Tracim instance
+### To add Apps to your Tracim instance

 You need to separately get the built version of each apps and add them to `dist/app` folder.
 Apps file names should be of the form of '__appName__.app.js'.

 To do that
-1) go to each Apps repositories ; currently 2 : (more to come)
+1) go to each Apps repositories; currently 2: (more to come)
 - https://github.com/tracim/tracim_frontend_app_pagehtml
 - https://github.com/tracim/tracim_frontend_app_thread
 2) install and build the sources `npm install && npm run build`
 3) copy the __appRepository__/dist/__appName__.app.js file generated and past it to tracim_frontend/dist/app folder

-By default, for development, tracim_frontend expects every apps but wont crash if one is missing (currenlt not all of them are exists anyway)
+By default, for development, the Tracim frontend expects every apps but wont crash if one is missing (currenlt not all of them are exists anyway)

-### Developing Apps
+## Developing Apps

 Apps are independents React application so you can test them out on their own.

 /!\ Documentation on Apps interface is work in progress. /!\

-To test them inside Tracim, you need to build them and copast them to tracim_frontend/dist/app.
+To test them inside Tracim, you need to build them and copy-past them to `tracim_frontend/dist/app`.

-You also need to make the mock api able to tell tracim_frontend that it handle you app :
+You also need to make the mock api able to tell the Tracim Frontend that it handle you app:
 - add an entry for you App in tracim_frontend/jsonserver/static_db.json in the `app_config` property
 - reload your mock api server
 - add the source of your app in tracim_frontend/dist/index.html and an entry to the switch case of the function `GLOBAL_renderAppFeature`.
 All of this will be handled by backend later on, this is all work in progress stuffs.

-#### Urls list
+## URL list
 - __/__ => detail of the first workspace
 - __/login__ => login page
 - __/workspace/:idws__ => detail of the workspace :idws
 - __/workspace/:idws/content/:idc__ => detail of the workspace :idws with the app of the content :idc openned
 - __/account__ => profile page of the connected user
 - __/dashboard__ => dashboard of a workspace (code not plugged in therefore no :idws in url)

+## Documentation
+- [doc/i18n.md](doc/i18n.md): How to Translate the Frontend